keptn/keptn.github.io/CONTRIBUTING.md

    - Github automatically populates the "Reviewers" block.
    - If this PR is not ready for review, click the "Still in progress?
 Convert to draft" string under the list of reviewers.
 People can still review the content but can not merge the PR until you remove the "Draft" status.
+   - The block of the PR that reports on checks and such will include the following item:
+     ```
+     This pull request is still a work in progress
+     Draft pull requests cannot be merged.
+     ```
+   - When the PR is ready to be reviewed, approved, and merged, click the "Ready to review" box next to remove the "Draft" status.

 7. Your PR should be reviewed within a few days.
 Watch for any comments that may be added by reviewers and implement or respond to the recommended changes as soon as possible.